Two-person rule: Other uses

+Cloud service providers have implemented multi-party approval mechanisms to protect sensitive infrastructure operations.
+Amazon Web Services (AWS) offers Multi-party approval as a capability of AWS Organizations, requiring a configurable number of approvers from a designated approval team to authorize protected operations before they execute.
+When a user attempts a protected operation, the system creates a time-bound approval session and notifies team members, who must independently review and approve the request.
+This extends the two-person concept into cloud infrastructure governance, protecting operations such as accessing backup vaults or assuming privileged administrative roles.
+Unlike physical two-key systems, cloud implementations typically support configurable M-of-N approval thresholds, where M approvers out of N total team members must approve, and integrate with existing identity management systems to tie each approval to an individual human identity.

 As an extension of the broader rationale for the two-person rule, regulations for some companies or not-for-profit organizations may require signatures of two executives on checks.
 These rules make it harder for an individual acting alone to defraud the organization.

 Some software systems enforce a two-person rule whereby certain actions (for example, funds wire transfers) can only take place if approved by two authorized users.
 This helps prevent expensive errors, and makes it more difficult to commit fraud or embezzlement.
 While such requirements are common in financial systems, they are also used in controls for critical infrastructure, such as nuclear reactors for electrical power generation, and dangerous operations, such as biohazard research facilities.

 Finally, the testimony of two witnesses is valuable in various situations to deter a wrongful act or a false accusation of one, or to prove that a wrongful act occurred.

 In some correctional facilities, inmates may be given a two-person rule designation, which means that a minimum of two correctional officers must be utilized to move that particular inmate, primarily due to disciplinary reasons or possible officer safety issues.

-Civilian aircraft
+Civil aviation

+The two-person rule in US civil aviation creates a requirement that two crewmembers always be present in the cockpit of an airliner.
+In the aftermath of Germanwings 9525, EASA created a rule that mirrored the implementation in the United States requiring a cabin crew member to enter the cockpit when a flight deck officer exited during flight.

 Early on in the investigation of the March 2015 crash of Germanwings Flight 9525, data from the cockpit voice recorder audio, later supported by flight data recorder information, led to the conclusion that the co-pilot deliberately crashed the aircraft after locking the cockpit door when the captain left to use the toilet.
 As a result, in late March 2015 many civil aviation authorities and/or airlines made the cockpits of aircraft in flight mandatory "no-lone zones".
 However, some authorities later changed the mandatory requirement to advice; by 2017, Germanwings and other German airlines had dropped the procedure.